Using Physics Informed Neural Network (PINN) and Neural Network (NN) to Improve a $k-\omega$ Turbulence Model: Conclusions

-The new $k-\omega$-PINN-NN is shown to predict excellent results in all four channel flow and the periodic hill flow.
-It gives good results also for the flat-plate boundary layer ($C_f$ is over-predicted by $6\%$).
-For the hill flow the NN model predicts constant values of $\sigma_{k,NN}=2$, $C_{k,NN}=0.39$ and $C_{\omega 2,NN}=0.043$ at $y-y_{wall} \gtrsim 0.025$.
-The reason is that the input parameters in the NN model are not allowed to exceed the values that were using when training NN model.
+The new $k-\omega$-PINN-NN is shown to predict good skin friction, velocity and $k$ profiles in flat-plate boundary layer flow and fully-developed channel flow.
+It is also found to give very good results in the periodic hill flow.
+For the hill flow the NN models predict constant values of $\sigma_{k,NN}=1.42$, $C_{k,NN}=0.42$ and $C_{\omega 2,NN}=0.043$ at $y-y_{wall} \gtrsim 0.03$.
+The reason is that the input parameters in the NN model are not allowed to exceed the values that were using when training the NN models.
 An additional simulation of the hill flow was carried out using these constant values for $\sigma_{k,NN}$, $C_{k,NN}$ and $C_{\omega 2,NN}$.
 The predicted results were virtually the same.
 But when these constant values were used for the channel flow and flat-plate boundary layer, the agreement with DNS was very poor.

+One way to further develop the $k-\omega$-PINN-NN model could be to replace the NN models with symbolic regression models.
+For example, the turbulent Prandtl number, $\sigma_{k,NN}$, can be replaced with $\sigma_{k,pySR}$ which is an algebraic equation.
+Figure~\ref{prand_symb} shows

+where $x_0 = \nu_t/(y u_\tau)$ and $x_1 = \tau_{tot}/u_\tau^2$.
+Equation~\ref{pySR:eq} was found using Python symbolic regression (pySR).
+In Fig.~\ref{prand_symb} it is compared with $\sigma_{k,PINN}$.
+One advantage of using Eq.~\ref{pySR:eq} instead of the NN model for $\sigma_{k,NN}$ is that Eq.~\ref{pySR:eq} can conveniently be used in commercial CFD codes in which it may be difficult to import Pytorch NN models.
+The pySR script can be downloaded~\citep{davidson-pinn-nn:25}.